Code-Institute-Submissions/the-shamans-cat/README.md

 #### **Fixed Bugs:**

-*   **LOGO Image:** I initially had a navbar-brand with a separate image and descriptive text written in the html element but experienced issues with the text wrapping under the image.
+*   **Logo Image:** I initially had a navbar-brand with a separate image and descriptive text written in the html element but experienced issues with the text wrapping under the image.
 Not a good visual image for users.
 So, I developed a logo which included text in PNG format.
 This looked better.
 I tried using img-fluid class with it but this did not work, so in the end I made it responsive using media queries.
 A better fix might be to create the logo as a scalable vector graphic (SVG) file and make it web ready.
 I had an unsuccessful attempt at making a working SVG logo.
 So reverted back to my original PNG logo file.
 I trust as I gain more web development skills I will be able to find and add a better logo to the site.

 * **Hero-Image - background-attachment property on iPhones**.
 Chrome dev tool showed that the hero images were displaying correctly on apple mobile devices, this was not the case.
 I looked on a real apple mobile device (iPhone 8) and the image looked awful.
 It only displayed part of the background image.
 At first I thought it was not recognising the the background-position property in the CSS.
 On further investigation, reading articles in stackoverflow https://stackoverflow.com/questions/3183467/css-background-position-not-working-in-mobile-safari-iphone-ipad, I discovered that it was the background-attachment property that was not being interpreted as expected, so I removed the value of 'fixed' so it would use the default which is 'scroll'.
 I tested this and it worked, so I changed it on all the hero images, which now work on iPhones.